cpavloud/mysite/_pages/about.md

 ---
-title: About Journal
+title: About
-subtitle: A stunning personal blog Jekyll theme with an image-focused design.
+subtitle: This is my site.
 description: A stunning personal blog Jekyll theme with an image-focused design.
 featured_image: /images/demo/demo-portrait.jpg
 ---